elianachristou/fquantdr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# fcqs
+# fquantdr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fcqs is to …
+The goal of fquantdr is to …

 ## Installation